Adria International Raceway

 Adria Raceway will probably never enter the pantheon of great circuits thanks to its tight and twisty nature, though there are plenty of other circuits that can only look on with envy at the pit and paddock facilities, which are truly first class.
+Indeed, the track can boast to being the only racetrack in the world equipped with a covered paddock.

 The circuit near Venice opened in 2002 after several years of planning.
 Initially, the course was to have featured a completely different design on a plot on the opposite site of the Canal Bianco.
 However, the eventual location presented its own challenges, being a rather small plot on which to create an international racing circuit.
 The designers did what they could, creating a circuit which twists back on itself in several places, with the straights connected by a series of hairpin bends.